 Sicilian Puppet Theatre - Opera dei Pupi

-Any visitor to Palermo has seen them: Shops selling wooden marionettes, bedecked in bronze armor with historic names like Orlando and Rinaldo.
+Any visitor to Palermo has seen them: shops selling wooden marionettes, bedecked in bronze armor with historic names like Orlando and Rinaldo.
 They may look like tacky souvenirs made for the tourist market but these marionettes are a core symbol of Sicilian folk-art and as integral to the Island's cultural identity as painted horse carts and cannoli.
-The marionettes are the major props in the Opera dei Pupi, a traditional form of Sicilian entertainment that is trying to survive in the age of mass media and television.
-Today the shops selling replica marionettes outnumber the actual theatres but there are still several family-run
+The marionettes are the major props in the Opera dei Pupi, a traditional form of Sicilian entertainment that is trying to survive in the age of mass media and television and is protected as "Intangible" Cultural Heritage by Unesco.
+Today the shops selling replica marionettes outnumber the actual theatres but there are still several family-run.

 Sicilian Puppet Theatre: Origins